FranekGlab/RandomQuoteApp/README.md

-**This is a client which u can use to communicate with this server:** https://github.com/kalqa/quoters-extended
+**This is the http client with which you can communicate with this server:** https://github.com/kalqa/quoters-extended

 Technologies used: